SirWumpus/erlang-getopt/README.md

 -d item         add item to list
 ```

-`example` uses a `getopt(3)` style option string specification with the extensions for count and list types, and
+`example1` uses a `getopt(3)` style option string specification with the extensions for count and list types.
 `example2` uses the map specification with different option names.
 `example3` uses the tuple-list specification with different option names.